Karl Popper: Falsification and the problem of induction

 Popper held that it is the least likely, or most easily falsifiable, or simplest theory (attributes which he identified as all the same thing) that explains known facts that one should rationally prefer.
 His opposition to positivism, which held that it is the theory most likely to be true that one should prefer, here becomes very apparent.
-It is impossible, Popper argues, to ensure a theory to be true; it is more important that its falsity can be detected as easily as possible.
+It is impossible, Popper argues, to ensure a theory to be true; it is more important that it is falsifiable.